Ze'ev Elkin: Political career

 On 30 May 2016, Elkin lost the portfolio of Minister of Immigrant Absorption to Sofa Landver of Yisrael Beiteinu.
 However, on 1 August 2016, he was appointed Minister of Environmental Protection, succeeding Avi Gabbay.
 He ran for the Jerusalem mayoralty in the 2018 local elections on the "Jerusalem Will Succeed" list.
 Despite being endorsed by Prime Minister Benjamin Netanyahu, he was eliminated in the first round.

 He was re-elected to the Knesset in April 2019, September 2019 and March 2020.
 In May 2020 he was appointed to the newly created posts of Minister of Higher Education and Minister of Water Resources in the new government.

 Elkin resigned from the government as Minister of Water Resources and Higher Education, left Likud and joined Gideon Sa'ar's party, New Hope, on 23 December 2020.
 He was placed third on the list for the March 2021 elections and regained his seat in the Knesset as New Hope won six seats.
 He was subsequently appointed Minister of Jerusalem Affairs and Minister of Housing & Construction in the new government.
 After joining the government, he resigned from the Knesset under the Norwegian Law and was replaced by Meir Yitzhak Halevi.

 Because of Elkin's fluency in Russian, he for more than a decade has served as an interpreter for both Prime Ministers Benjamin Netanyahu and Naftali Bennett whenever they have met with Russian president Vladimir Putin.

+Elkin was granted an exemption from Likud's senior membership requirements on 11 August 2026 by Benjamin Netanyahu and will be allowed to run in the upcoming Likud primary.